Chicago Announces Controversial Plans to Replace Helmut Jahn’s Thompson Center with 115-Story Skyscraper

 In late 2015, Governor Bruce Rauner proposed a sale and demolition of the building for an estimated $220 million, but the motion was thwarted by the Democrat-controlled Illinois General Assembly.

-Now, the state has returned with a more concrete plan that would include a 115-story tower designed by Adrian Smith + Gordon Gill Architecture containing 1,700 square feet of mixed-use space, illustrating the vast potential of the site.
+Now, the state has returned with a more concrete plan that would include a 1,700-foot-tall tower designed by Adrian Smith + Gordon Gill Architecture containing mixed-use space, illustrating the vast potential of the site.
 The tower would house office, residential, hotel and retail spaces, while surpassing the Willis Tower as Chicago’s tallest building.

 Learning of the Thompson Center’s potential fate, Helmut Jahn’s firm, JAHN, responded to the news with a proposal of their own that would add a 110-story tower to the edge of the site, integrated into the existing building.